clockworkengineer/NewtonianCosmos/readme.md

 # Spawned Child Process #

-The spawned child processes three main I/O channels stderr, stdout and stdout are piped so any output from stdout/stderr gets routed to the parent process child.st(out/err).on 'data' event handler where they just get sent to process.std(out/err).write.
-The child  process is also created with an 'ipc' event channel that is used by the parent to send the file names to be processed, for the child to receive and also for the child to send back a status to tell the parent what to do next.
+The spawned child processes three main I/O channels stderr, stdout and stdout are piped so any output from stdout/stderr gets routed to the parent process child.st(out/err).on 'data' event handler where stdout gets routed to console.log and stderr gets emmited as an 'error' event.The child  process is also created with an 'ipc' event channel that is used by the parent to send the file names to be processed, for the child to receive and also for the child to send back a status to tell the parent what to do next.

 The returned status can have one of two values '1' which means send me more files to process (ie. ready to receive) and '0' stop sending  files until they have finished being processed and then send back a '1'.
 This is very simplistic but stops the parent swamping the child process.

 At present the design only really supports node based JavaScript child processes due to the 'ipc' message passing that is needed (I am unsure at present if these are supported in any other languages like C++).
 In any case the JavaScript can be just used as a wrapper for any under lying program.

-The child process now also has all its stderr output sent to the parent tasks 'error' event handler via an emit.

 # Imported Packages #